javidahmed64592/cyber-query-ai/release/readme.txt

 Important Notes
 ---------------
 - The installer creates a virtual environment to avoid conflicts with your system Python.
-- On Linux/macOS, the service runs under your current user account.
 - The application requires Ollama to be installed and configured separately (the Windows installer starts Ollama automatically).
 - If you encounter permission issues, run the installer with appropriate privileges (e.g., sudo on Linux/macOS).
-- The installer modifies your system by creating service files (Linux/macOS) or starting background processes (Windows).
 - Review the generated scripts and configuration files before running them in production.

 For more information about CyberQueryAI, visit the project repository or consult the main README.md file.